rust-lang/blog.rust-lang.org/content/inside-rust/unite-for-clippy/index.md

 team_url = "https://www.rust-lang.org/governance/teams/dev-tools#team-clippy"
 +++

-# United for a strong Clippy
+# Together for a healthier Clippy

 Clippy is a very loved piece of software, with the fortune of having many contributors willing to do high-quality pull requests with very needed features